Meet our Members

 After close to 45 years at school as a student and teacher, Kellie Nissen ‘graduated’ in 2020 to focus on the business she loves – editing and book coaching – and is privileged to be working with a wide range of authors of fiction, memoir and business stories.
 As an author, Kellie’s children’s and young adult short stories have published in several anthologies with her macabre and sometimes icky stories giving her the most satisfaction.
 In 2019, Kellie was the recipient of the Anne Edgeworth Fellowship through the ACT Writers Centre, allowing her to push forward with her ‘narrative nonfiction memoir thingy’ in four voices, based on her blog In My Aspergers World.
 Kellie’s all-time favourite quote comes from Roald Dahl’s Willy Wonka: “So much time, so little to do.
 Strike that.
 Reverse it.”
 When she finds the magic spell to produce an extra 24 hours in her day, she’ll be set.

 Maura Pierlot is an author and playwright who writes with humour and hope for all ages.
-Maura’s debut picture book, The Trouble in Tune Town, won the 2018 ACT Writing and Publishing Award (Children’s category).
-Following its 2019 sellout season, her play, Fragments is being adapted for online platforms.
+Maura's new picture book, What Will YOU Make Today?, is out with Storytorch Press.
+Her debut picture book, The Trouble in Tune Town, won the 2018 ACT Writing and Publishing Award (Children’s category).
+Following its 2019 sellout season, her play, Fragments has been adapted for online platforms and is now an award-winning web series (link to web series).
 In 2017 Maura was named winner of the CBCA Aspiring Writers Mentorship Program, and Charlotte Waring Barton Award, for her young adult manuscript, Freefalling.
 Maura’s essays and poetry appear in literary journals and anthologies.
 She has a doctorate in philosophy, specialising in ethics.
 When she’s not busy writing, Maura serves as a Sponsor and Role Model for Books in Homes and contributes reviews for the Children’s Book Council of Australia’s online magazine, Reading Time.

 Dr Owen Reeder